2010 German Grand Prix: Race

 Fernando Alonso took the 23rd victory of his career.

 Massa was slow to accelerate leaving the turn six hairpin on lap 49, giving Alonso the opening he needed to take the lead.
-Smedley was later heard apologising to Massa over the radio.
-De La Rosa made his solitary pit stop of the event for super-soft compound tyres on lap 51.
+Smedley was later heard thanking and apologising to Massa over the radio, further suggesting that the previous message was a coded team order.
+De la Rosa made his solitary pit stop of the event for super-soft compound tyres on lap 51.
 Di Grassi, at turn one on the same lap, hit a kerb damaging his car's rear suspension, which rendered him unable to continue in the race.
 He was pushed into his garage by his team to retire.
 Vettel pressured Massa by setting consecutive fastest laps to reduce the time gap between them.
 Petrov was on course to score one point but was told by his team to shift early into seventh gear on lap 58 otherwise his maximum revolutions per minute would be changed to a lower setting.

-De La Rosa attempted to lap Kovalainen around the inside of the second corner on the 60th lap but the two cars made contact.
-De La Rosa sustained damage to a section of his front wing while Kovalainen drove to his garage and vacated his car to become the Grand Prix's final retirement on lap 61.
+De la Rosa attempted to lap Kovalainen around the inside of the second corner on the 60th lap but the two cars made contact.
+De la Rosa sustained damage to a section of his front wing while Kovalainen drove to his garage and vacated his car to become the Grand Prix's final retirement on lap 61.
 Vettel continued to push hard in his effort to pass Massa for second place, while Hamilton was told he was no longer required to conserve fuel on the 63rd lap.
 Button ran wide at the first corner on the penultimate lap of the race but continued in fifth place.
 Alonso maintained the lead throughout the remainder of the event and crossed the start/finish line on lap 67 to secure the 23rd victory of his Formula One career.
 Massa finished second 4.1 seconds behind, and Vettel was third.
 Hamilton secured fourth, with teammate Button in fifth.
 Webber reduced his pace to finish in sixth place.
 Kubica, Rosberg, Schumacher and Petrov rounded out the points-scoring positions.
-Kobayashi, Barrichello, Hülkenberg, De La Rosa, Alguersuari, Liuzzi, Sutil, Glock and Senna were the final classified finishers.
+Kobayashi, Barrichello, Hülkenberg, De la Rosa, Alguersuari, Liuzzi, Sutil, Glock and Senna were the final classified finishers.